Yamakagashi Pass

 Take your time and check every room for items, and attempt to identify any unidentified items.

-Death Reaper (22 HP, 6 atk) has Swift 1 action speed, so don't try to retreat if your HP is low.
+Death Reaper (2-4F) has Swift 1 action speed, so don't try to retreat when your HP is low.

-Have Nigiri Baby (17 HP, 8 atk) turn projectiles and unneeded items into Large Onigiri on 1-3F.
+Have a Nigiri Baby (1-3F) turn arrows and unneeded items into Large Onigiri,

 or grill the onigiri using Firepuff to stock up on Grilled Onigiri which heals 40 HP when eaten.

-If you get lucky and find a Peach Staff, wave it at a Hat Urchin to obtain lots of staves.
+If you get lucky and find a Peach Staff, wave it at a Hat Urchin (2-4F) to collect staves.

 Disguising Staff is fantastic during the boss fight in particular.